How Long Can Ketchup Last In The Fridge?

 Exposure to Air and Light

-Exposure to air and light can significantly impact the longevity of ketchup.
-When ketchup is exposed to air, it can oxidize, leading to changes in color, flavor, and texture.
-Light exposure can also cause degradation of certain ingredients, making the ketchup less palatable.
+When ketchup is exposed to air it can oxidize, leading to changes in color, flavor, and texture.
+Light can also degrade certain ingredients, making the ketchup less palatable.
+Keep the bottle tightly sealed and store it in a dark, cool part of the fridge.

 Contamination